Telling someone that you are interested in working internationally usually elicits one of two responses:

 On the other end, there are those who have made it abroad.
 They will often boast of how easy it is to find work abroad.
 They may say things like “oh man you have to work abroad!
 It’s like so life changing and anyone can do it!” or “There is no other way to live!
 You can totally do it, it isn’t that hard!” almost in disbelief that EVERYONE isn’t working abroad.

-Both of these responses, unsurprisingly, are skewed based on the individual’s personal experience of trying to find employment abroad, and both perspectives are far removed from reality, representing only the most extreme outcomes of an international job search.
+Both of these responses, unsurprisingly, are skewed based on the individual’s personal experience of trying to find employment abroad.
+Both perspectives are far removed from reality, representing only the most extreme outcomes of an international job search.

-As someone who prescribes to neither extreme, I think it is important for me break down the fallacies of both perspectives as well as share what I would consider a much more moderate (and thus accurate) perspective on the difficulty of finding work abroad.
-I will parse apart both extreme perspectives, and ultimately illustrate a point of equilibrium between the two that more closely reflects reality.
+As someone who prescribes to neither extreme, I think it is important for me break down the fallacies of both perspectives.
+I think there is a much more moderate (and thus accurate) perspective to take on the difficulty of finding work abroad.
+Between the two extreme viewpoints, I think there is a happy medium that accurately reflects just how easy or difficult it is to find work abroad.

 I feel bad for anyone who has been discouraged by their inability to fulfill their goal of working abroad.
 However, to say it is universally impossible completely misrepresents the difficulty level of finding work internationally and needlessly discourages those whose ambition it is work abroad.